AdvancedResearchComputing/arc-rtd/docs/resources/compute/huckleberry.md

 The huckleberry `large_q` imposes the following limits
 - maximum walltime of 1 day
 - maximum of four nodes per user
 The current configuration allows users to run jobs either through the batch scheduler or interactively.
-The following is a basic hello world job submission script requesting 500 GB memory and all four Pascal P100 GPU on a compute node. **NOTE**: asking for `-N 1` without specifying how many cores per node will default to only 1 core (equivalent to `-n 1`).
-If you would like to get the full node exclusively, you should ask for all the cores on the node using the flag -n, or, you could use the `--exclusive` flag
+The following is a basic hello world job submission script requesting 500 GB memory and all four Pascal P100 GPU on a compute node:
 ```
 #!/bin/bash